Elohim says in Genesis 1:1 that at the outset, this implies He existed before time; he forever was. There is no start for God; He made existence.

-In Genesis 1:1 we find God presenting Himself as Elohim.
+In Genesis 1:1, we find God presenting Himself as Elohim.
 Elohim means God’s name for “the Strong Creator.”
-Elohim is plural for El.
+Elohim is the plural of El.
 El is God’s name signifying “the Strong God.”
-God is recognizing Himself as the Creator of the universe, everything made on the planet and in paradise was made by Elohim.
+God recognizes Himself as the Creator of the universe; Elohim made everything on the planet and in paradise.

 We come to comprehend the plural of Elohim in Genesis 1:26 when God said, “let us make man in our picture, after our resemblance… ” He presents Himself as plural additionally because He is the “Godhead.”
 God as a plural being: God the Father, God the Son, and God the Holy Spirit, existing as one God.
 An idea that is difficult for some to comprehend.

 Children: 1: JESUS CHRIST.

 Physical appearance: Human appearance, but also angelic.

 So God created man in his own image, in the image of God he created him; male and female he created them.

 What does Elohim signify?

 Each name of God features one part of His personality.
 There is just one God, yet scriptural scholars alluded to this one God with various monikers.
 One of these names is Elohim.
 This word is utilized in Genesis 1:1, “before all else [Elohim] made the sky and the earth.”
 The talk shows up multiple times in the Old Testament.